hyper-trophy/WinCOWIN/README.md

 ## OPTIONS
 * Only 18+: It will alert you if there are any slots for for age category of 18+.
 If disable it will alert for any open slots.
-* Fast-forward: If enabled, during refreshing, if any free slot is available, it will play alert beep, automatically click on that slot and will choose Slot time as specified in extension, the only thing you need to do is put in captcha and submit.
+* Fast-forward: If enabled, during refreshing, if any free slot is available, it will notify with audio message, automatically click on that slot and will choose Slot time as specified in extension, will automatically fill captch (if auto-submit is enabled it will also submit it).
   * pros: You will save time of clicking on free slot and choosing time slot.
   * cons: as it will open free slot as soon as it is availabe, make sure that the vaccination center is accessible by you.
+* Auto-submit: if fast-forward and auto-subit are enabled it will confirm the slot automatically if available.

 ## USAGE
 1. open https://selfregistration.cowin.gov.in/ and login.